haithamkhedr/haithamkhedr.github.io/_pages/about.md

 # About me
 <p class="font-monospace" >
-  I am a PhD student in Electrical and Computer Engineering at UMD.
-I'm working on security and safety of AI controlled systems in <a href="https://rcpsl.ece.umd.edu/home">Resilient Cyber-physical systems</a> group, and advised by Prof.<a href="http://www.ece.umd.edu/~yshoukry/">Yasser Shoukry</a>.
+  I am a PhD student in Electrical Engineering and Computer Science at UCI.
+I'm working on safety of AI controlled systems in <a href="https://rcpsl.eng.uci.edu">Resilient Cyber-physical systems</a> group, and advised by Prof.<a href="https://rcpsl.eng.uci.edu/yshoukry/">Yasser Shoukry</a>.

 </p>
 <p class="font-monospace">
-  	My research interests are the safety and security of Machine learning algorithms and their applications to Autonomous Systems/Robotics.
+  	My research interests are the safety and security of Machine learning algorithms that are part of the decision making process in Autonomous Systems/Robotics.
 I'm also interested in Adversarial learning.
 </p>

 <p class="font-monospace">
-	Before coming to UMD, I did my undergrad in Electrical and Computer Engineering at Ain Shams University.
+	Before coming to UCI, I spent a year at UMD working in the same group.
+I did my undergrad in Electrical and Computer Engineering at Ain Shams University.
 During my studies, I had the opportunity to do a couple of internships.
 After that I worked in industry for two years in the automotive and traffic safety fields.
 </p>

 # News